 Investing app development roadmap and costs

-The initial stage is focused on analyzing the market and competitors, as well as defining the app’s features and user flows.
-The largest part of the work during this stage is done by business analysts and a project manager.
+The initial prod is focused on analyzing the market and competitors, as well as defining the app’s features and user flows.
+The largest part of the work during this prod is done by business analysts and a project manager.

 When you have a clear vision of your app concept, it is time to call in the design team to build the app’s mock-ups and prototypes.
 After testing and gathering the feedback from focus groups, designers refine and improve the app’s user interface.